masa08/flutter_with_ddd/english_text.md

 - DDD(= OOP) knowledge is required

 ## thank you
-when you use flutter, there are less infomation on website, so it is a little difficult.
+when you use flutter with DDD, there are less infomation on website, so it is a little difficult.
 However you can get merit from flutter with DDD and it leads to confortable development.

 This is all for my presentation.